Divorce Attorneys Assisting with Family Law Matters on a Global Level

 - Fluent in Multiple Languages

-The Oberheiden Law Group, PLLC is well-positioned to handle complex cross-border disputes involving issues of foreign and U.S. federal law.
+Oberheiden & McMurrey, LLP is well-positioned to handle complex cross-border disputes involving issues of foreign and U.S. federal law.
 We have significant experience with all major legal systems, among them the laws of the United States, Brazil, Spanish-speaking South America, and continental Europe.
 Our fluency in multiple languages enables us to advise many of our clients in their native language.
 Please contact Dr. Nick Oberheiden directly at 1-800-701-7249.